 PlayopolisToys sells toys for the diverse needs of the Citizens of Play, the young and young at heart who delight in play.
 We recognize the best play is open-ended and child-directed.
 We know children are developing critical skills while they’re playing.
 That’s why we sell toys that engage children and support their growth.

 Carefully chosen toys invite inclusive play.
-Because play benefits everyone, the toys PlayopolisToys sells encourage and allow children with different abilities to participate in activities together.
-Such inclusive play supports emotional and social development.
-Children learn to accept and accommodate differences.
+Because play benefits everyone, the developmental toys we sell encourage and allow children with different abilities to participate in activities together.
+Such inclusive play supports emotional and social development as children learn to accept and accommodate differences.

 Consider the basic early childhood task of learning to identify and match shapes.
 A shape sorter that rewards matching with an auditory response delights and motivates the blind.
 And the sighted, who readily see when they’ve “made a match,” share the delight.
 PlayopolisToys offers a variety of toys that support learning about shapes.

 Think about coloring, an activity that develops fine motor skills and eye-hand coordination.
 That’s why the teacher encourages everyone to stay within the lines.
 In any group, some children will find this more challenging than others, yet everyone will be sharing the experience.

 But what about a child who’s blind?
 Using Wikki Stix Multi-Sensory Resource to outline the picture levels the playing field.
 With a raised outline, coloring within the lines becomes an attainable goal.
 Such an accommodation also provides tactile feedback to children with orthopedic challenges.

 PlayopolisToys exists because children need to play.
 It’s essential to their well-being.
 Something they choose to do.
 An activity they consider fun.
 And we know that play is the best way to learn.
 While playing, children are constantly learning and delighting in the process.